Skip to content

 Use the resgen manage view command to view local datasets.

 The following command will generate a sequence logo plot from the 4th (1-based) column in the given csv file.
+It will do this by doing a multiple sequence alignment using ClustalO.
+Be careful with how many sequences are provided and how long they are lest the command take too long too finish.

 resgen manage view simulated_sars2_spike_15.csv \